 Online Hospitality Courses for Credit

-Students interested in hospitality can check out Hospitality and Tourism Management.
+Students interested in hospitality courses online can check out Hospitality and Tourism Management.
 This entertaining course explores the basics of food preparation, marketing in hospitality, inventory control and much more.
 Chapters include the following:

 - Hospitality Industry Basics - Topics include the growth and future of the hospitality industry, its challenges, customer service and industry trends.